Yesterday marked the first anniversary of the death of Australian art critic and writer Robert Hughes, a man I hated as a teenager.

 It is on this topic that Roberts Hughes comes grumbling back into my world.
 Though no less pompous, his terse, eloquent and utterly ruthless destruction of collector Alberto Mugrabi was a veritable lightbulb being snapped on.
 From his excellent 2008 polemic, The Mona Lisa Curse, the illumination of this scene hit with such force that my own wandering transformations were thrust into the spotlight of stark relief.
 It is a rare and valuable thing to have your own mutability revealed to you so clearly.

 “Isn’t it a miracle what so much money and so little ability can produce?”
 Hughes muses about Damien Hirst’s The Virgin Mother upon entering the atrium of the Mugrabi building, where the statue towers.
 Greetings and awkward silence as they walk to the seating area inside, then some casual discord over Andy Warhol.
 On Richard Prince, the text and photo transcriber, Mugrabi says, “He’s such a deep person that - maybe you don’t see it through his paintings - but, he definitely is.”
 To which Hughes asks, “If he is, why does one not see it in his paintings?”
-Mugrabi parrots some weak gibberish likely heard from one of his art investment advisors and the conversation continues to more important topics.
+Mugrabi mouths some weak gibberish likely heard from one of his art investment advisors and the conversation continues to more important topics.

 So people want to be seen as intelligent and powerful.
 The inscrutability of meaning within most modern art is the perfect hiding place for a dull person pretending to be clever, and the absurd physical or monetary stature of the works could easily be mistaken as a projection of power.
 But what is ‘good’ art?
-Must we have some seer to divine it for us?
+Must we have some authority to divine it for us?

 If we must be dictated to, if we yearn to be lectured to from on high, if we ache for authority from the depths of our own self-doubt, I know whose illumination I would prefer.
 My bias certainly comes from agreement with Hughes on much of modern art, and perhaps even a little from simple familiarity.
-But if the choice is between an old, experienced guide and the groping of a visionless man lead by opportunistic parasites, the choice is blinding.
+But if the choice is between an old, experienced guide and the groping of a dim-eyed millionaire lead by opportunistic parasites, the choice is blinding.
 The toady old lighthouse keeper may not have been steering us wrong this whole time.